2023 James Logan Martin Luther King Jr Invitational

 Basically, I prefer theory arguments that can point to actual in round abuse, versus theory args that just try to establish community norms.
 Since all tournaments are different regionally and by circuit, using theory args to establish norms feels too punitive to me.
 However, I know some theory is important, so if you can point to in round abuse, I'll still consider your argument.

-Parli specific: Since the structure for parli is a little different, I don't have as a high of a threshold for theory and T as I do when I judge policy or LD, which means I am more likely to vote on theory and T in parli rounds than in policy rounds.
+Parli specific: Since the structure for parli is a little different, I don't have as a high of a threshold for theory and T as I do when I judge policy or LD, which means I am more likely to vote on theory and T in parli rounds than in other debate rounds.
 This doesn't mean I'll vote on it every time, but I think these types of arguments are a little more important in parli, especially for topics that are kinda vague and open to interpretation.
 I also think Condo is more abusive in parli than other events, so I'm more sympathetic to Condo bad args in parli than in other events I judge.

 Policy/LD/PF prep:I don’t time exchanging evidence, but don’t abuse that time.
 Please be courteous and as timely as possible.